Muzammal-Naseer/starter-academic/content/authors/asif/_index.md

 superuser: false

 # Role/position
 role: PhD student, MBZUAI.
-His one paper is under review at the top medical conference MICCAI’23 and one at BMVC’23.
+His one paper is under review at MICCAI’23 and one at BMVC’23.

 # Organizations/Affiliations
 organizations: